Learn how to build a $10,000 Amazon book business step-by-step in 90 days.

 3. Access to untapped sources of inventory – Some of the cities had been fairly picked over, but there were plenty of good books to be discovered in small towns that had likely never seen a book scouter within their four walls.

-1. For the sake of adventure – In what other line of work can you consider an 1,800 mile road trip to track down a delicious steak a legitimate business expense?
+5. For the sake of adventure – In what other line of work can you consider a 1,800-mile road trip to track down a delicious steak a legitimate business expense?
 We got to explore some new cities, enjoy time in coffee shops and restaurants, and enjoy time together on the open roads.
 Not a bad gig.

 If you’re intrigued by the idea of embarking on your own scouting road trip, I’d love to hear about it!
 Leave a comment below about how it goes or ask other road trip related questions you may have.
 Even if you still have a day job, consider taking a few days of vacation to jump start your Amazon business with a sourcing adventure.
 You’ll definitely improve your scouting skills along the way, and you may just find enough quality books to help you step away from your day job!
 Or at least earn enough profit to help pay for your next vacation.
 Whatever your goals may be, a road trip may help you achieve them.